uwm-cs561/stunning-goggles/report/main.typ

 / Diff between Failed and Passed Builds: We will also be able to generate a set of data usable for weak supervision by diffing the new logs from the broken code with the old logs from successful pipeline runs.
 We believe lines that are added in the diff will be significantly more likely to contain relevant errors.
-  / Progress: We managed to download all reproducible tasks from BugSwarm (Tomassi et al., 2019) and all corresponding raw build logs of passed and failed jobs for each task.
+  / Progress: We managed to download around 4478 reproducible tasks from BugSwarm (Tomassi et al., 2019) and around 1965 paired raw build logs of passed and failed jobs for the tasks.
 We also generated diffs with different context window sizes, which will affect how many non-changed lines above or below a changed line should be included in the patch.
 We are using 0, 2, 4, and 8 for our current experiments.
   / Plan: We might also adopt another existing database from Beller et al. (2017).
 We'll continue using these large-scale databases in the first stage of training to focus the model on understanding pipeline logs.
 After examining the raw logs and diffs, we found that there is a considerable amount of noise in the raw logs, such as progress indicators and temporary/random file name changes.
 We plan to generate a new set of training data by filtering out this noise using different methods.

 == Experiments
-// Your planned experiment setups and/or theoretical arguments.
+// Details of concrete methods you have tested so far.
+One should be able to replicate your results based on the details include in the paper.

 Our primary experiment will be comparing a fine-tuned model with the base pretrained model.
 We will use both zero-shot and few-shot methodologies.
 We will develop a template prompt, such as "In the following logs, quote the part that is the error:" and concatenate the logs.
 We will save model weight checkpoints in order to compare the performance as we increase the number of fine-tuning iterations.

 We may perform additional ablation experiments as time permits and depending on what looks promising.

 == Results
-// Metric you would use to evaluate your method.

-// - line-number approximation coverage // can we do multi output?
-// IMO we don't want to mess with this ^
-// lol just act as a reference
-// I think we have a highly chance to change this after we finish reading...
+// Your experiments and results so far.
+Explain the setups (models, baselines, metrics, etc.)

 We will evaluate our models' performance using a BLEU score comparing the models' output with the gold label.